 Most endowed scholarships are awarded to incoming or rising 9th graders during the admissions process.
 Upon acceptance, students are informed of available endowed scholarships and invited to apply.
 Criteria for consideration are provided and applicants are asked to address how they meet the criteria for a scholarship in a personal statement.
 The Scholarship Committee - composed of representatives from Administration, Admissions, Advancement and Finance - selects the recipients of endowed scholarships.

-All recipients of endowed scholarships gather twice a year for letter writing sessions in the school library led by the Advancement team.
+All recipients of endowed scholarships gather for annual letter writing sessions in the school library led by the Advancement team.
 The thoughtful and heartfelt letters written by the students go a long way in assuring donors that they have invested wisely.
 Each June, we host a Benefactor Breakfast where students have the opportunity to spend a morning, including Mass, with their generous benefactors.

 Support Ursuline Students